TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure 5 panicle-mutants**.
 Mutants in three AP2/EREBP-like genes, *PLT8*, *ERF142* and *DLT*, have defects in panicle architecture compared to their background accessions.
 The *PLT8* mutant produces fewer primary branches and spikelets.
 The mutants of *ERF142* and *DLT* both produce fewer primary branches, secondary branches and spikelets.

-**Figure S1 correlation-pbn-spn** Correlation between the main traits that determine panicle phenotype.
+**Figure S1 correlation-pbn-spn** Correlation between the main panicle traits that contribute to panicle architecture diversity.
 Primary branch number and spikelet number correlate in wild species.
-Secondary branch number and spikelet number correlate more in cultivated species than in wild species.
+Secondary branch number and spikelet number. ** could you add the correlation value on each panel** correlate more in cultivated species than in wild species.
 Primary and secondary branch numbers don't correlate, suggesting that they are controlled by different genetic mechanisms.